 Nearly every organization we’ve worked with wants to improve their internal knowledge sharing, but a common refrain from staff is, “we don’t have the time.”
 While plenty of knowledge management and knowledge sharing practices require some level of organizational investment of time and resources, this 10-minute knowledge sharing exercise can be a simple, fast, and effective way to get started, without draining resources.

-Next time your group or team has a meeting, set aside ten minutes at either the start of the meeting or the end.
+Next time your group or team has a meeting, set aside ten minutes at either the start of the meeting or the end for.
 I prefer using the last ten minutes of a meeting, but if your group is notorious for starting late, it might be a good way to use the first few minutes as folks are trickling in and sitting down.

 Reflect (1-2 minutes)